mcasey5216/email-taskrunner/README.md

 **Images**:

+Many email clients turn off images by default.
+Never uses an image that has crucial information in it, and always give it an `alt` attribute.
+Lengthy alt text can result in it not displaying properly.
+[This article](https://www.campaignmonitor.com/dev-resources/will-it-work/alt/) explains some of issues and details related to image alt text.
+Alt Text can and should be styled, but there is no once size fits all solution to broken alt text, so be mindful of it's length and test its appearance.
+I suggest turning images off as a default in your own email as a way to check when you send yourself tests.

+Always link your images, including headers.

+Background images are not suggested, but [here is a link](https://backgrounds.cm/) to a supposedly bulletproof way of handling it.

 **Unsupported Tags and Attributes**:

 The `div`, `section`, and `article` tags are not supported in any reliable way.
 Email templates should be built in nested tables since the `colspan` and `rowspan` attributes are not consistently supported.
 Your largest table should be no more than 600px wide.
 It is the best number to ensure your users will not have to scroll horizontally.